NCAR/PyCECT/docs/source/pyEnsSum.rst

        --fIndex <num>       : Use this to start at ensemble member <num> instead of 000 (so ensembles with numbers less than <num> are excluded from summary file)

 Notes:
 ------

-       1) CAM-ECT uses yearly average files, which by default (in the ensemble.py generation script in CIME) also contains the initial conditions.
+1. CAM-ECT uses yearly average files, which by default (in the ensemble.py generation script in CIME) also contains the initial conditions.
 Therefore, one typically needs to set tslice=1 to use the yearly average (because tslice ==0 is the initial conditions.)

-       2) UF-CAM-ECT uses timestep nine.
+2. UF-CAM-ECT uses timestep nine.
 By default (in the ensemble.py generation script in CIME) the ouput file also contains the initial conditions.
 	  Therefore, one typically needs to set tslice=1 to use time step nine (because tslice ==0 is the initial conditions.)

-       3) There is no need to indicate UF-CAM-ECT vs. CAM-ECT to this routine.
+3. There is no need to indicate UF-CAM-ECT vs. CAM-ECT to this routine.
 It simply creates statistics for the supplied history files at the specified time slice.
 For example, if you want to look at monthly files, simply supply their location.
 Monthly files typically do not contain an initial condition and would requiree tslice=0.

-       4) Esize (the ensemble size) can be less than or equal to the number of files in "--indir" (but ensembles 000-(esize-1) will be included unless fIndex is specified.
+4. The esize (the ensemble size) can be less than or equal to the number of files in "--indir" (but ensembles 000-(esize-1) will be included unless fIndex is specified.
 UF-CAM-ECT typically uses at least 350 members (the default), whereas CAM-ECT does not require as many.

-       5) Note that --res, --tag, --compset, and --mach only affect the metadata in the summary file.
+5. Note that --res, --tag, --compset, and --mach only affect the metadata in the summary file.

-       6) When running in parallel, the recommended number of cores to use is one for each 3D variable.
+6. When running in parallel, the recommended number of cores to use is one for each 3D variable.
 The default is to run in paralalel (recommended).

-       7) You must specify a json file that indicates variables in the ensemble output files that you want to include or exclude from the summary file statistics (see example json files).
+7. You must specify a json file that indicates variables in the ensemble output files that you want to include or exclude from the summary file statistics (see example json files).
 We recommend excluding variables, as this is typically less work and pyEnsSum will let you know if you have not listed variables that need to be excluded (see next note).
 Keep in mind that you must have *fewer* variables included than ensemble members.

-       8) IMPORTANT: If there are variables that need to be excluded (that are not in the .json file  already), pyEnsSum will exit early and provide a list of the variables to exclude in the output.
+8. IMPORTANT: If there are variables that need to be excluded (that are not in the .json file  already), pyEnsSum will exit early and provide a list of the variables to exclude in the output.
 These should be added to your exclude variable list  (or removed from an include list), and then pyEnsSum can